 The sign-in process begins on August 1.
 To see this year’s Sign-In period, visit the University’s Academic Calendar.
 It is essential that you complete this process to receive your paychecks and be able to register for your classes.

-Graduate students receive their stipend checks monthly on the last working day of the month, though December pay is typically distributed before Christmas.
+Graduate students separately receive their stipend checks monthly on the last working day of the month, though December pay is typically distributed before winter break.
 Students are encouraged to sign up for Direct Deposit through TigerHub.

-The committee meets with the musicology Director of Graduate Study at least twice a semester.
+The committee meets with the musicology Director of Graduate Studies (DGS) at least once a semester.
 It is the responsibility of the committee to arrange meetings with DGS, formulate the agenda, and follow up with DGS with meetings of the minute and action plans as relevant.
-Names of committee members should be submitted to the Academic Administrator and the DGS no later than October 1 of every year.

 CLASS OF 1997